ASTR 111 Study Guide

 • What is a nebula?
 A solar nebula?

-• Why are the terrestrial (rocky) planets closer to the Sun?
+• Why are the terrestrial (rocky) planets found closer to the Sun?

-• Be able to describe the time-line of planetary formation: planetesimals to planets.
+• Describe the time-line of planetary formation from planetesimals to planets.

-• How did the way planets form affect things like the shape of orbits & the ecliptic?
+• How did planetary formation affect things like the shape of orbits & the ecliptic?

 • What are comets and asteroids?